 In determining the quality of the paper, judges will look for:

-- a clear statement of the problem/question,
+- A clear statement of the problem/question;

-- the methods used to address the problem/question and the use of evidence,
+- The methods used to address the problem/question and the use of evidence;

-- identification of original contributions and contributions by other scholars,
+- Identification of original contributions and contributions by other scholars;

-- presentation; including style, graphics, and references.
+- Presentation, which can include style, graphics, and references.